Deep Work by Cal Newport

 • Chapter 3: Drain the Shallows

-Deep Work is one of those books that will teach you how you can get the most out of 24 hours.
-So if you’re one of those people, who struggles to focus on your work or even while studying then the Cal Newport author of this book will help you a lot.
+Deep Work is one of those books that will teach you how to get the most out of 24 hours.
+So, if you’re someone who struggles to focus on work or even while studying, Cal Newport, the author of this book, will help you a lot.

 What is Deep Work?

-You got distracted by someone even after knowing that watching a video is not as important as reading a book.
+You got distracted even though you knew that watching a video wasn’t as important as reading.

 Where To Work

-Your ritual needs to specify a location for your deep work efforts.
+Your ritual needs to include a designated location for deep work.

 How to Start Work

-Your ritual needs rules and processes to keep your efforts structured.
+Your ritual needs rules and processes to keep everything in check.

-Let’s say, I planned to write this article and I promised myself that, I would take a maximum of 2 hours to finish it and if I didn’t finish it then this would be pushed to the next day.
+Let me give you an example.
+I planned to write this article and promised myself that I’d finish it in two hours.
+If I don’t finish in that time, it would get pushed to the next day.

 Support Your Work